HybridAU/numbat-tasks/README.md

 - [ ] Sub tasks
 - [ ] Play a happy chime when a task is marked as completed

-The irony of having a to-do list written in markdown, on a to-do list app is not lost on me.
+The irony of having a to-do list written in Markdown, on a to-do list app is not lost on me.